1.1 The Human Cost of Military Operations

-- for veterans receiving disability benefits whose application was approved before 2006 (Pension Act): 24.5%
+- for veterans receiving disability benefits whose application was approved before 2006 (Pension Act): 24.5%; and

-If the most prevalent psychiatric disorders that the Government of Canada includes under the term “operational stress injuries” (PTSD, depression, anxiety, mania, dysthymia and bipolar disorder) are taken into account, the figures for current prevalence are the following:
+If the most prevalent mental health disorders that the Government of Canada includes under the term “operational stress injuries” (PTSD, depression, anxiety, mania, dysthymia and bipolar disorder) are taken into account, the figures for current prevalence are the following:

-- for veterans receiving disability benefits whose application was approved before 2006 (Pension Act): 40.2%
+- for veterans receiving disability benefits whose application was approved before 2006 (Pension Act): 40.2%; and

-These rates are well above those found not only in studies of active soldiers but also in studies of the general population.
-They indicate that veterans are at much greater risk than active service personnel.
-They also highlight a higher prevalence among veterans receiving VAC benefits or services than veterans in general.
+These rates are well above those found not only in studies of active military personnel but also in studies of the general population.
+They indicate that veterans are at much greater risk than active military personnel.
+They also highlight a higher prevalence among veterans receiving VAC benefits or services than among veterans in general.

 3.4 The Risk Associated with Operational Stress Injuries: From Absenteeism to Suicide

 A recent study provides more information about the reasons why veterans become homeless, shedding light on why they enter the spiral of risks mentioned above.
-The scope of the problem is not very well known yet because there are no procedures in place to monitor service personnel released from the CF, except for VAC clients.
+The scope of the problem is still difficult to determine because there are no procedures in place to monitor military personnel released from the CF, except for VAC clients.

 The risk of suicide remains a major concern with respect to operational stress injuries.
-A recent study on the causes of death for former members of the CF provides initial estimates of numbers to indicate the extent of the problem.
+A recent study on the causes of death for former members of the CF provided initial estimates of numbers.
 The following data are for those who enrolled in the Regular Force after 1972 and were released prior to 31 December 2007:

 4 Looking to the Future